Welcome to the AIS West Counseling Department

-Lisa has over nine years work experience in counseling with children and adolescents, their parents, teachers, and other professionals.
-Lisa received her BA and MA from the United Kingdom.
-This is her second year working as an Elementary Counselor at AISWest, and her third year working and residing in Egypt.
-She is originally from Ireland.
+Angela has over fifteen years of work experience in counseling with children and adolescents, their parents, teachers, and other professionals.
+Angela received her BA in Sociology and teaching certificate from Canada.
+This is her third year working at AIS West, and her fifth year working and residing in Egypt.
+She is originally from Canada.

 Fify worked with students in a variety of settings as a School counselor in Department of Education in New York City.
 She received her Master of Science in Counseling from Alfred University, NY

 Extension in Special Education Certification (The College of Saint Rose, New York, NY)